Skip to Content

 Siemens in India is a leading powerhouse in electronics and electrical engineering with a business volume aggregating about Rs.
 12,000 crore.
 Siemens Ltd., in which Siemens AG (Germany) holds 75% of the capital, is the flagship listed company of the Siemens group in India.
 It is the only Siemens company in the world other than parent Siemens AG and Siemens Inc. in America that is listed on the stock exchanges (NSE: SIEMENS; BSE: SIEMENS).

-It operates in the core business areas of Industry, Infrastructure & Cities, Energy and Healthcare.
 It has a nation-wide sales and service network, 21 manufacturing plants and employs about 18,000 people.

 Siemens in India focuses on sustainable growth, innovation and environmental solutions.
 Along with leveraging its strong presence in the high-end technology segment, Siemens is also building a portfolio of innovative, simple-to-use, maintenance-friendly, affordable, reliable and timely-to-market solutions customized for India.